What is an Environmental Restoration Planner?

 What does an Environmental Restoration Planner do?

-Many environmental restoration planners often work on teams with scientists, engineers, and technicians in other fields to solve complex problems related to environmental degradation and public health.
-They may work on teams with geoscientists and hydrologists to manage the cleanup of contaminated soils and ground water.
+Environmental restoration planners work on teams with scientists, engineers, and technicians to solve complex problems related to environmental degradation and public health.
+They also work with geoscientists and hydrologists to manage the cleanup of contaminated soils and ground water.

 Environmental restoration planners typically do the following:

 - Inspect establishments, including public places and businesses, to ensure that there are no environmental, health, or safety hazards